 If you are a Clagett Sailing participant athlete email cmr@clagettsailing.org to be included on this page.

-The Sonar boat was granted in 2016 to the Y-Knot Program based in Lake George, NY.
+The Sonar boat was granted in 2016 and in 2023 to the Y-Knot Program based in Lake George, NY.
 The granted Clagett Sonar has raced in Clagett Newport each year since receiving the boat.

 Delani Hulme-Lawrence, who's campaign is called Life over Limb, is the recipient of a 2.4mR boat in Clagett Sailing's second year of the Boat Grant Program.